-1. THE FABRIC.
-The fabric is the most important element in constructing a Barong Tagalog.
-It greatly affects the look of the barong in a way influencing the appearance of the person wearing it.
-Each fabric has its own individual character and charm.
+You only have a handful of fabric options for a formal barong.
+Each fabric that comes in its natural color, has its character and charm.
 Therefore, a wise choice of fabric can result in an exquisite fashion that can be carried over into the way you carry yourself.
-To learn more about our fabric selection, please click here.

-2. THE DESIGN.
-There are countless designs to choose from and to help you narrow these down, we have classified our designs by design form and type of embroidery (traditional, ethnic, and art deco) that can be further combined to create a design style (pechera, raya, batok, etc.) that may or may not conform to a regular form or structure.
-If you want to appear subtle or if you want to wear the same barong every chance you get, then keeping your barong understated with a pechera style is the best option.
-However, if you want to appear sophisticated, you can always go with a raya or batok with sleeve patterns.
-For a more intricate piece, you can add a FRONT or FULL all-over calado to any design style of your choice.
-To learn more about our design classifications, please click here.
+There are countless designs to choose from and to help you narrow these down, we have classified our designs by design style that refers to the design layout and the size of the area and the panels it covers, and design type that refers to the design form and the embroidery style (free-form or counted-thread).
+If you want to appear subtle or if you want to wear the same barong every chance you get, then keeping your barong understated with a pechera design is the best option.
+On the other hand, if you want to appear sophisticated, you can always wear a piece with a raya design or a batok with sleeve patterns.
+For a more intricate piece, you can add a FRONT or FULL all-over calado to any design style you like.

 A barong with a perfect fit feels better and looks better.
 This will give you added confidence that will allow you to project the most positive version of yourself.
 A barong with a perfect fit has the following characteristics: